kibihrchak/kibihrchak.github.io/_posts/analysis/2020-07-03-line-length-limit.md

     3. Wrapping of long lines depend on the text editor, and may produce unreadable output (eg. for code, or document tables).
     4. If wrapping is not applied, then user need to perform horizontal scrolling to read the text which breaks the flow.
+This is esp. relevant to diffing.
+    5. For wrapped text, if it is modified it may require rewrapping which will introduce modifications to the otherwise unmodified text.
+This may make diffing difficult.
 4. Flexibility:
     1. CPL limit makes text rigid, and not able to adapt to the environment at hand (eg. smaller mobile viewport), or